Getting started

 Contact us to get started!

-to begin testing integration.
+client_id and client_secret to begin testing integration.

-We will also need a redirect_uri
+We will also need a redirect_uri from you.

 Authorization Flow